 - the adaption of the practices with this new varieties

-To answer to this questions, INRA and IFV created OSCAR, National observatory of the deployment of fungus resistant grape varieties.
+To meet these challenges, INRA and IFV created OSCAR, National observatory for the deployment of fungus resistant grape varieties.
 This observatory has 2 main missions :

-- Organize the collective surveillance of deployed resistances to anticipate the evolution of the population of downy and powdery mildew and the arrival of new sanitary issues ;
+- Organize the collective monitoring of deployed resistances to anticipate the evolution of the population of downy and powdery mildew and the arrival of new sanitary issues ;